 Official Purpose: Informal

-Decorative bowls, just as their name suggests, are for aesthetic purposes and are meant to act as a decorative element and be displayed.
+As their name suggests, decorative bowls are for aesthetic purposes and are meant to act as a decorative element and be displayed.

-They look stunning and trendy that some can even be used as a centerpiece of your table setup (And yes, many add plastic fruits inside the bowl for aesthetics).
+They look stunning and trendy; some can even be used as a centerpiece of your table setup (And yes, many add plastic fruit inside the vessel for aesthetics).
 Most of them are displayed on a glass shelf or cabinet.

-These decorative bowls are less functional compared to other types of bowls.
+These decorative pieces are less functional compared to other types.
 Since they are for the room’s aesthetics, they vary in materials, sizes, colors, shapes, and designs.
-And depending on the vibe you want to produce, you can go for decorative bowls made from wood, porcelain, and glass.
+Depending on the vibe you want to produce, you can go for decorative bowls made from wood, porcelain, and glass.

 Bowl Materials (Uses And Pros And Cons)

-Besides the different types of bowls, you can explore based on their uses, you can also explore the different types based on the materials they are made from.
+Besides the different types, you can explore them based on their uses; you can also find different styles based on the materials they are made from.

-This is a huge factor to consider when choosing the type of bowl to purchase since the materials will affect the durability, lifespan, and general appearance of the bowl.
+This is a huge factor to consider when choosing the type to purchase since the materials will affect the bowl’s durability, lifespan, and general appearance.

-Choosing the right bowl material is relevant in meeting your expectations and actually benefiting from its functionality.
+Choosing the right bowl material is relevant in meeting your expectations and benefiting from its functionality.
 And having several options can be a bit confusing and overwhelming.
-Going through each bowl material one at a time and comparing their pros and cons is an excellent move to make.
+Going through each material one at a time and comparing their pros and cons is an excellent idea.

 Ceramic Bowls